We are here to help you with farm food safety questions

 Upcoming FSMA Grower Workshops

 March 20, 2018.
-Produce Safety Alliance (PSA) Grower Training course.
-8:30 - 5:00 Monticello Community Center in Monticello, MN.
-To register and for more information: Click Here
+PSA FSMA Grower Training course 8:30 - 5:00.
+Monticello Community Center in Monticello, MN.
+To register and for more information: To register click here: www.psp.tix.com

 Who are the trainers?
 These courses will be co-led by PSA staff, MDA Produce Safety Program staff, UMN Extension staff, and trained fruit and vegetable farmers.
-There will be more PSA FSMA grower trainings in the future in other parts of the state.
+Your trainers are very well versed in GAPs and practical, effective and useful tips for implementing food safety on your farm.

 Cornell On-line GAPs course

 The GAPs Online Produce Safety Course from Cornell University offers an online overview of GAPs and produce safety on the farm.
-The next course will be offered Nov 29 - Dec 19 2017.
-The cost is $190 per participant and typically takes 15-25 hours to complete.
+The next courses will be offered April 11 - May 1, May 9 - 29, and June 13 - July 3.
+The cost is $225 per participant and typically takes 15-25 hours to complete.
 We have grant funds to pay for the course fee for a limited number of participants.
-Email firstname.lastname@example.org for more information.
+Email email@example.com for more information.
 (We will likely not have these funds available next year, so take advantage of this offer now!)

 This is a fully-online course that provides a good foundation to understanding GAPs.
 Taking this course will not result in your farm being “GAPs Certified”.
 GAPs certification is done by a third party (e.g. USDA, Primus, Global GAP) and involves the successful completion of an on-farm audit.